SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ## Getting Started

-All of our Gems are stored at the account level.
-Once you navigate to the Gem listing page you will see all the Prophecy-defined and User Defined Gems.
-You can add a new Gem or modify an existing one.

-After writing your Gem code, you can click `Preview` to see how the Gem UI looks.
-You can fill in some values, and click save to check the Spark code which will be generated for the Gem.
-Finally, just publish the Gems and your Gem is ready to be used in the Pipelines.
+Custom Gem logic can be shared with other users within the Team and Organization.
+Navigate to the Gem listing to review Prophecy-defined and User-defined Gems.
+Add a new Gem or modify an existing Gem.
+Specify Gem name, preferred language, and Gem category.
+Paste/Write your code specification at the prompt.
+Click `Preview` to review the UX.
+Fill in some values and click `save` to check the Python or Scala code generated.
+When the Gem is ready, `Publish`!
+The new Custom Gem is available to use in Pipelines!

 Please refer below video for a step-by-step example:

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>
-<iframe src="https://user-images.githubusercontent.com/121796483/212867119-a05b1204-0be7-4f0b-866b-675b4b0b4280.mp4" title="Gem builder" allow="autoplay;fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="100%" height="100%"></iframe>
+<iframe src="https://user-images.githubusercontent.com/121796483/215807557-c64d2e96-9f2b-47d8-b5ed-7b449dba3246.mp4" title="Gem builder" allow="autoplay;fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="100%" height="100%"></iframe>
 </div></div>

 ## Tutorial